aclark4life/parse2plone/README.txt

     [import]
     recipe = parse2plone
     path = Plone
+    illegal_chars = _ .
     html_extensions = html
     image_extensions = gif jpg jpeg png
+    file_extensiosn = mp3
     target_tags = a div h1 h2 p
-    illegal_chars = _ .
+    force = false
+    publish = false

 The parameters listed are configured with their default values.
-Edit these if you would like to change the default behavior; they are (hopefully) self-explanatory.
+Edit these if you would like to change the default behavior; they are (mostly) self-explanatory.
-Now you can just cut and paste to get started or keep reading if you would like to know more.
+Now just cut and paste to get started or keep reading if you would like to know more.

 Explanation